bcgsc/mavis/docs/background/theory.md

 viewing bam files in IGV.

 !!! note
-    The major assumptions here are that the \'normal\' read-pair is a read pair which has one read on the positive/forward strand and its partner on the negative/reverse strand.
+    The major assumptions here are that the 'normal' read-pair is a read pair which has one read on the positive/forward strand and its partner on the negative/reverse strand.
 It is assumed that partners share a read name, as is the case for Illumina reads.